jkoessle/woertle/README.md

 ## Features
 - Daily word selection stored in a SQLite database.
-- Six-character word guesses with feedback on correctness.
+- Five-character word guesses with feedback on correctness.
 - Server-client communication via a RESTful API.
 - Backend powered by Flask, with dependencies managed using Poetry.